Free AI Visibility + Awareness score

 Can I just create a Reddit account and start posting about my practice?

-No — Reddit will flag it as spam immediately.
-The model has to be “helpful first, self-mention second.”
-Answer real questions in your area of expertise, provide substantive value, and only name your practice when it is directly relevant to what the person asked.
+No. Reddit will flag it as spam immediately.
+The approach has to be helpful first, self-promotional second.
+Answer real questions in your area of expertise and only name your practice when it’s directly relevant to what the person asked.
 Over months, a pattern of genuinely helpful answers builds the entity signal AI rewards.

 How many Reddit or Quora answers do I need to see results?

-There is no magic number, but three to five helpful answers per month across both platforms, sustained for several months, typically moves the needle.
-The effect is cumulative — each new answer strengthens the association over time rather than producing an instant jump.
+No magic number, but three to five genuinely helpful answers per month across both platforms, kept up for several months, typically moves the needle.
+The effect builds over time.
+Each new answer strengthens the association rather than producing an instant spike.

 How long does it take for a new Reddit or Quora answer to affect AI recommendations?

-AI models update their training data on different schedules.
+It depends on the model.
 ChatGPT with web browsing can pick up new content within weeks.
-Base-model citation behaviour can take months because it depends on the next training-data refresh.
-The effect is cumulative.
+Base-model citation behaviour can take months, because it depends on when training data gets refreshed.
+There is no shortcut here.

-Last updated 2026-04-19 — rewritten to align with strategies feasible for Canadian solo / small independent professional practices.
+Last updated 2026-04-19, rewritten to reflect strategies feasible for Canadian solo and small independent professional practices.

 SB